nobrien97/PolygenicSLiMBook/src/markdown/docs/2_installation.md

 ## Overview

-SLiM was built primarily with MacOS in mind, and so no native Windows version exists.
-However, since MacOS is very similar to many Linux distributions, we can use Windows 10's new Windows subsystem for Linux to run SLiM on Windows (or if we want to be pedantic, we're running SLiM on a Linux kernel running off Windows).
+SLiM was built primarily with MacOS in mind, so no native Windows version exists.
+However, a Linux version is around.
+We can use Windows 10's new Windows subsystem for Linux (WSL) to run SLiM on Windows (or if we want to be pedantic, we're running
+SLiM on a Linux kernel running off Windows).
 The [SLiM manual](http://benhaller.com/slim/SLiM_Manual.pdf) has a pretty good step-by-step instruction for this if you want to run SLiM by itself, and not worry about using WSL for anything else.
 However, Linux is a fantastic base for many scientific applications, such as connecting to supercomputers, which are more often than not Linux-based.
 As such, I'll be guiding you through installing a desktop environment for WSL, installing R, RStudio, and SLiM, and getting you up to speed with some basics of using Linux.
 For MacOS users, you can simply install SLiM using the installer package available [here](https://messerlab.org/slim/).
-There are also instructions in the SLiM manual for building SLiM from source for MacOS if you would prefer that.
+There are also instructions in the SLiM manual for building SLiM from source for MacOS if you would prefer to do that.
 For Windows users not on Windows 10, I'm afraid there is no way at the moment to run SLiM "natively" on
 Windows - your best bet would be to dual boot a Linux distribution, or run a virtual machine with VirtualBox or VMware.

 ::::{.extrabox data-latex=""}